 Are Killifish Suitable for Your Aquarium?

-If you are a somewhat experienced aquarium keeper, then introducing killifish into your community tank is a great idea!
-These enjoyable fish can quickly become a favorite hobby.
-Killifish are not hardy enough to survive most beginners’ mistakes, and it can be disheartening for a beginner in the hobby to lose their first fish due to understandable mistakes.
+If you are a somewhat experienced aquarium keeper, introducing killifish into your community tank is a great idea!
+These enjoyable fish can quickly become a favorite species.
+Killifish are not hardy enough to survive most beginners’ mistakes, and it can be disheartening for a beginner in the hobby to lose their first fish due to mistakes.
 The right species can be kept in an established community tank with other fish on the suitable tank mates list.

 Featured Image Credit: Karel Zahradka, Shutterstock